 Institutions are also authorized to impose additional immunization requirements for students when, in the opinion of the president of the institution and with concurrence of the Chancellor and appropriate public health authorities, there is a substantial risk of exposure to other communicable diseases preventable by vaccination (BOR Minutes, 1990-91, p.114).

 All entering Augusta University students are required to provide Augusta with documentation of the minimum immunization requirements set forth by the Board of Regents.
-PDF of the requirements.
 Those students enrolled in a college on the Health Sciences campus are required to provide additional documentation/proof of immunity to Augusta per the requirements of the college of enrollment.
 For a list of these requirements.